- To establish a clear and sound framework for the encouragement of publications;

 13.6.10 Submit the annual performance report regarding objectives achieved, successful completion and progress of assigned tasks to editor for further reporting.

 14.0 Advisory Board

 This Policy describes the establishment of Advisory board that consists of professors and eminent scholars from broad array of medical specialties.
-They should be nominated by Editorial board and approved by the Vice Chancellor of King Edward Medical Institute.
+They should be nominated by Editorial board and approved by the Director of Lahore Medical Research Center.
 They are independent advisors and should be working outside the Institute.
 They should help the editorial board to establish and maintain editorial policy and should be nominated for three years term.
 Editorial board seeks input from advisory board especially on controversial issues raised during publications and invites them in meetings.

 15.0 Editorial Freedom